pknipp/pickup-sports-games/README.md

 [go to next section ("Google maps distance-matrix API")](#google-maps-distance-matrix-api)

-This has five tables: Users, Sports, Favorites, Events, and Reservations, details about each of which are below.
+Our database has five tables: Users, Sports, Favorites, Events, and Reservations, some details about each of which appear below.

 ## Users:

 This table has no foreign keys (FKs).

 User.tokenId is truthy only for Users that are logged in.

 Below is a screenshot of the front-end component "User" which allows the User CRUD access to this table.

 ![User](assets/User.png)

 ## Sports:

 This table has no FKs.

 One column ("nGenders") is an integer between 0 and 4 which represents the number of different ways that one may typically arrange teams based on gender: "men's", "women's", "gender-neutral", or "mixed".
 The latter designation applies to some sports and/or leagues for which there are generally understood ways for constructing teams heterogeneously by gender.
 For most rows, Sport.nGenders equals 4, but some exceptions are provided below:
 - 0 (ie, no needs to extra gender classification): Lacrosse (men's), Lacrosse (women's)
 - 3 (ie, no "mixed" category): Biking, Cross-country skiinng, Running

 Two columns ("Skills" and "boolTypes") are JSON.stringifications of non-primitive data types, as indicated below: